Iterable/mcp-server/README.md

 ### API Key Management

+**Key Storage:**

+API keys are stored in the `~/.iterable-mcp/keys.json` file and managed via the `iterable-mcp keys` commands.
+On macOS the actual API key values are stored in the system Keychain.
+On Linux, the API key values are stored directly in the file with restricted permissions (0o600).
+On Windows, the file is protected by default NTFS home directory permissions.

-**macOS Keychain:** API keys are stored securely in Keychain.
-Each key is tied to its API endpoint (US, EU, or custom).
+Each key is tied to its API endpoint (US, EU, or custom) and to its permissions (view PII, write operations, send messages).

 **How Key Selection Works:**
 - You can store multiple API keys with different names (e.g., "production", "staging", "dev")